Turner Prize

 The Turner Prize, named after the English painter J. M. W. Turner, is an annual prize presented to a British visual artist.
 Between 1991 and 2016, only artists under the age of 50 were eligible (this restriction was removed for the 2017 award).
 The prize is awarded at Tate Britain every other year, with various venues outside of London being used in alternate years.
 Since its beginnings in 1984 it has become the UK's most publicised art award.
 The award represents all media.

 As of 2004, the monetary award was established at £40,000.
 There have been different sponsors, including Channel 4 television and Gordon's Gin.
 A prominent event in British culture, the prize has been awarded by various distinguished celebrities: in 2006 this was Yoko Ono, and in 2012 it was presented by Jude Law.

 It is a controversial event, mainly for the exhibits, such as The Physical Impossibility of Death in the Mind of Someone Living – a shark in formaldehyde by Damien Hirst – and My Bed, a dishevelled bed by Tracey Emin.
 Controversy has also come from other directions, including Culture Minister Kim Howells criticising exhibits, a guest of honour (Madonna) swearing, prize judge Lynn Barber writing in the press, and a speech by Sir Nicholas Serota about the purchase of a trustee's work.
+The Guardian has called the 2025 award the "soppiest ever".

 Background

-The prize was named after Turner because though he is now considered one of the country's greatest artists, when he was active his work was controversial.
+The prize was named after Turner, because, though he is now considered one of the country's greatest artists, when he was active, his work was controversial.
 While he is now looked at as a traditionalist, his new approach to landscape painting changed the course of art history, as many of the Turner Prize winners aspire to do.

 Each year after the announcement of the four nominees and during the build-up to the announcement of the winner, the Prize receives intense attention from the media.
 Much of this attention is critical and the question is often asked, "Is this art?"

 The shortlisted and winning artists are chosen by the prize's jury based upon a showing of their work that they have staged in the preceding year.
 Nominations for the prize are usually invited from the public, although these suggestions are not a significant part of the selection process according to Lynn Barber, one of the 2006 judges.
 Public nominations were not actively sought for the prize in 2020 or 2021 "given the uncertainties of lockdown".
 The shortlist (usually of four or five artists) is announced in July; a show of the nominees' work opens at Tate Britain in late October; the prize itself is announced at the beginning of December.
 The exhibition remains on view until January.
 The prize is officially not judged on the Tate show, however, but on the earlier exhibition for which the artist was nominated.